OSU-NLP-Group/awesome-agents4science/README.md

 # Awesome Papers on Agents for Science

-This repository contains a curated list of papers on evaluating LLMs and agents for scientific research and development.
+This repository contains a curated list of papers on LLMs and agents for scientific research and development.
 It is maintained by [Ziru Chen](https://github.com/ronch99) and will be regularly updated.

 ## Table of Contents
 - [Benchmarks and Evaluation](#benchmarks-and-evaluation)